What metrics and KPIs do the experts use to measure UX effectiveness?

 What’s the difference between behavioral and attitudinal UX metrics?

-We work with various companies across all industries and have noticed certain metrics that are most commonly used for benchmarking (either over a period of time or compared against competitors).
-We broadly divide them into two categories:
+Certain metrics are more commonly used than others for benchmarking (either over a period of time or compared against competitors).
+We broadly divide these metrics into two categories: Behavioral and attitudinal.

-In the user research world, it’s critical to understand what people are doing, and how they are using your products.
+In the user research world, it’s critical to understand what people are doing and how they are using your products.
 Task-based usability testing is a standard method to gather this information across the industry.
-We don’t mean just ‘in-lab’ think-out-loud studies, but also remote moderated studies, which will help you access larger sample sizes in an efficient way.
+We don’t mean just ‘in-lab’ think-out-loud studies, but also remote moderated studies, which will help you efficiently access larger sample sizes.

 Typical metrics you could capture include these task-level behavioral measurements: